https://invisible-island.net/ncurses/man/

 Adding Characters

-If the advance is at the right margin:
+If advancement occurs at the right margin,

-o The cursor automatically wraps to the beginning of the next line.
+o the cursor automatically wraps to the beginning of the next line;

-o At the bottom of the current scrolling region, and if scrollok(3x)
+o at the bottom of the current scrolling region, and if scrollok(3x)

-moved appropriately within the window:
+moves appropriately within the window.

-a window it does nothing.
+of a window, it does nothing.

 If ch is any other nonprintable character, it is drawn in printable

-form, using the same convention as unctrl(3x):
+form, using the same convention as unctrl(3x).

 themselves.
 In the latter case, the values may not be printable;